cooljeremy/LOSDF/README.md

 ## Introduction

-This project proposes a Logical Optimization and Semantic Decoupling Framework for Multi-party Dialogue Q&A (LOSDF).LOSDF enhances the model's ability to identify logical structures and transitions in a dialogue by integrating multi-party attentional mechanisms to manage dynamic and complex information flows across multiple speakers.
+This paper proposes a Logical Optimization and Semantic Decoupling Framework for Multi-party Dialogue Q&A (LOSDF).LOSDF enhances the model's ability to identify logical structures and transitions in a dialogue by integrating multi-party attentional mechanisms to manage dynamic and complex information flows across multiple speakers.
 In addition, the challenge of different linguistic styles between speakers is addressed by incorporating semantic rewriting mechanisms to ensure that responses are not only contextually relevant but also stylistically consistent with the speaker's expression.
 The information decoupling module is a key innovation of LOSDF, which excels at separating relevant information from the pervasive noise common in MPCs, thus extracting information relevant to the current query more accurately and efficiently.

 ## Code Structure
 ```